Last updated on August 8th, 2022 at 04:36 pm

 The Mobile usability report helps you identify and fix mobile issues such as text size being too small.

-This section lets you see if your website has any penalties.
+The Manual Actions section lets you see if your website has any penalties.
+Google issues a manual action if any pages are not compliant with Google’s webmaster quality guidelines.

 I hope you found this article useful.
 Walker Websites is based in Highams Park, East London.
 Why not get in touch to see how we can help with your SEO needs?
 Call now – 0777 169 1194.